LeToNode/Play2.0-CN-doc/scalaGuide/ScalaGlobal.md

 }
 ```

-## Hooking application start and stop
+## Hooking into application start and stop event

 You can override the `onStart` and `onStop` operation to be notified about the application lifecycle;